zenorocha/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 ## Generating access tokens for GitLab

-Now you'll create an access token that will be used on the Webhook triggers Jenkins builds.
+Now you'll create an access token that will be used by the Webhook to trigger Jenkins builds.

 1. Navigate to [this page](https://gitlab.com/profile/personal_access_tokens)
 1. Provide a name and an expiration date for this access token